Generic Name: rifaximin (rif AX i min)

 Rifaximin works differently from other antibiotics because it passes through your stomach and into your intestines without being absorbed into your blood stream.
 Because rifaximin treats only the intestinal tract, it will not treat infections of other parts of the body.

-Rifaximin is used to treat travelers' diarrhea caused by E. coli in adults and children who are at least 12 years old.
+Rifaximin is used to treat travelers' diarrhea caused by Escherichia coli (E. coli) in adults and children who are at least 12 years old.
 Most people get this infection by eating food or drinking fluids that have been contaminated with the E. coli bacteria.

 Rifaximin is also used to treat irritable bowel syndrome in adults whose main symptom is diarrhea.